Generalized Hamming weights of additive codes and geometric counterparts: Relation to coding theory

 The Hamming weight $\wt(c)$ turns $\FF_q^n$ into a normed vector space.
 For $c=\left(c_1,\dots,c_n\right)\in\FF_q^n$ we call

 the support of $c$, so that $\wt(c)=|\supp(c)|$.
 For some linear subspace $C$ in $\FF_q^n$ let

-be the support of $C$ and $\dim_{\FF_q}(C)$ its (algebraic, or vector) $\FF_q$-dimension.
+be the support of $C$ and $\dim_{\FF_q}(C)$ its (algebraic) $\FF_q$-dimension.
 For two $\FF_q$ vector spaces $C$, $C'$ in $\FF_q^n$ we write $C\subseteq C'$ if $C$ is contained in $C'$.
-With this, the $f$th generalized Hamming weight of a linear code $C$ \cite{helleseth1977weight,klove1978weight}, denoted as $d_f(C)$, is the size of the smallest support of an $f$-dimensional subcode of $C$ , i.e.\
+With this, the $f$th generalized Hamming weight of a linear code $C$ \cite{helleseth1977weight,klove1978weight}, denoted as $d_f(C)$, is the size of the smallest support of an $f$-dimensional subcode of $C$: